tjFogarty/tj-ie/src/site/posts/improving-client-side-performance.md

 <a href="https://imageoptim.com/mac" target="_blank" rel="noopener noreferrer">ImageOptim</a> is my favourite for optimising images.
 You drag your images onto the program and it does the rest, replacing the existing ones by default.
 It lets you know how much it's saved as well.
 If you're not happy, you can update the preferences for more aggressive optimisation.

-{% cloudinary "imageoptim.jpg", "ImageOptim app results" %}
+{% image "imageoptim.png", "ImageOptim app results" %}

 The ImageOptim website has <a href="https://imageoptim.com/versions.html" target="_blank" rel="noopener noreferrer">a page that suggests alternatives for other platforms</a>.
 Again, apologies for my MacOS-centric state of mind.